Torlus/Torlus.github.io/webpayments_identity/wallets.md

 Standardization could be envisioned in small steps, by taking most common use cases one by one.
 Examples:

-- SMS OTPs could be standardized, which could lead to automatic OTP entry while browsing from your mobile phone.
+- Commom authentication schemes could be performed more natively into the browser, to avoid the redirection.
+Example, the ill-fated OTP via SMS.
-- Authentication forms provided by the issuer could be enhanced, using a standard allowing merchant-provided assets to be displayed on them, in order to avoid the "context-switching" issue.
+- Authentication forms provided by the issuer could be enhanced, using a standard allowing merchant-provided assets to be displayed on them, in order to lower the "context-switching" issue.

 ## Digital Receipts